 The Dynamic Duo

 By the early winter of 1985, the Dynamic Duo pairing of Hernandez and Adams once again came together to face The Von Erichs.
 This match had everything – including betrayal.
 As the evening went on, Hernandez didn’t tag in.
 Gino claimed his knee was hurt as he rested on the apron.
-The Gentleman was soundly beaten by both Von Erichs throughout the match.
+Both Von Erichs, throughout the match, soundly beat the Gentleman.
 As the match reached its closing moments, Adams threw the referee over the top rope.
 This led to an instant disqualification.
 Chris then proceeded to slap Hernandez for not tagging him into the match.

 The Hernandez/Adams rivalry reached a fevered pitch on January 27th, 1986.
-Here the two faced each other in a loser loses their hair match.
-This time however it was the use of the Freebird Hair Cream that caused Adams to win.
-Hernandez was able to throw it into Adams’ eyes and he walked away as the winner.
+Here the two faced each other in a loser loses their hair match—this time, however, the Freebird Hair Cream caused Adams to win.
+Hernandez was able to throw it into Adams’ eyes, and he walked away as the winner.
 After the death of Gino Hernandez, Adams embarked on a new direction on his own.
 There was no feud or rivalry that he was now tied to.

 Over the course of the next decade, Adams would compete alongside Terry Taylor for the UWF.
 His time there was immediately met with championship success.
-It was short-lived as their success together was met with a new feud against one another.
+Unfortunately, it was short-lived as their success together was met with a new feud against one another.
 Adams moved around quite a bit.
 Whether it was in Mike George’s World Wrestling Alliance, Southern Championship Wrestling, or the NWA, Adams was popular with fans and known for putting on highly competitive matches.
-After WCCW came to a close he competed in the Pat ‘O’Connor Memorial Tag Team Tournament.
-He competed for several promotions during this time including the GWF, NWA, and was even a part of a tour in Nigeria.
+After WCCW came to a close, he competed in the Pat ‘O’Connor Memorial Tag Team Tournament.
+He competed for several promotions during this time, including the GWF, NWA, and was even a part of a tour in Nigeria.

 Weaving On-Screen and Off-Screen Breaking Kayfabe Before It Was Cool

 For Chris, some of his in-ring feuds also had off-screen implications.
-For instance, his feud with King Parsons for example.
-It was a real-life tie in as Adams’ wife Toni was going to vacation with Parsons, where Adams and she were married.
+For instance, his feud with King Parsons, for example.
+It was a real-life tie-in as Adams’ wife Toni was going on vacation with Parsons, where she and Adams were married.
 It was real emotion spilling out into the ring.
 At a time when kayfabe couldn’t be kept more of a secret, fans were privy to something behind the scenes coming to life.

 100% pro.
 A gentleman’s gentleman.
 Easy to work with.
 Those are the things that stand out the most when talking about ‘Gentleman’ Chris Adams.
 I never had to negotiate a deal with him.
 But what I did know about him and seeing him backstage and working with others and that’s how you can tell.